-Pursuant to Section 13.13 of our partnership agreement, any eligible Unitholder who owns common units equal in number to 10% or more of the outstanding Class A, Class B and Class C shares of PAGP, taken together as a single class, is entitled to direct our general partner to cause us to nominate one person for election as a PAGP Eligible Director in accordance with Section 13.4(c)(ii) of PAGP's partnership agreement.
-Eligible Unitholders who wish to submit a director nomination for our 2023 annual meeting must deliver written notice thereof to our principal executive offices in care of the Corporate Secretary by mail to 333 Clay Street, Suite 1600, Houston, Texas 77002 no later than the close of business on February 24, 2023, nor earlier than the close of business on January 25, 2023.
-In the event that the date of the 2023 annual meeting is changed by more than 30 days before or more than 60 days after the one-year anniversary of the 2022 annual meeting, Unitholder notice of a director nomination must be received no earlier than the close of business on the 120th day prior to the 2023 annual meeting and not later than the close of business on the date that is the later of the (i) 90th day prior to the 2023 annual meeting or (ii) if the first public announcement of the 2023 annual meeting is less than 100 days prior to such meeting, the 10th day following the day on which public announcement of the date of the 2023 annual meeting is first made.
+Pursuant to Section 13.13 of our partnership agreement, any eligible Unitholder who owns common units or Series A preferred units equal in number to 10% or more of the outstanding Class A, Class B and Class C shares of PAGP, taken together as a single class, is entitled to direct our general partner to cause us to nominate one person for election as a PAGP Eligible Director in accordance with Section 13.4(c)(ii) of PAGP's partnership agreement.
+Eligible Unitholders who wish to submit a director nomination for our 2025 annual meeting must deliver written notice thereof to our principal executive offices in care of the Corporate Secretary by mail to 333 Clay Street, Suite 1600, Houston, Texas 77002 no later than the close of business on February 21, 2025, nor earlier than the close of business on January 22, 2025.
+In the event that the date of the 2025 annual meeting is changed by more than 30 days before or more than 60 days after the one-year anniversary of the 2024 annual meeting, Unitholder notice of a director nomination must be received no earlier than the close of business on the 120th day prior to the 2025 annual meeting and not later than the close of business on the date that is the later of the (i) 90th day prior to the 2025 annual meeting or (ii) if the first public announcement of the 2025 annual meeting is less than 100 days prior to such meeting, the 10th day following the day on which public announcement of the date of the 2025 annual meeting is first made.

 The written notice must comply with Section 13.13 of our partnership agreement and the procedures set forth in Section 13.4(c)(ii) of PAGP's partnership agreement, including the informational requirements included in Section 13.4(c)(ii)(A)(3).
-We will not entertain any nomination at the PAA Annual Meeting that does not meet the requirements set forth in our partnership agreement and PAGP's partnership agreement.
-Our partnership agreement is filed as Exhibit 3.1 to our Current Report on Form 8-K filed on October 12, 2017, and PAGP's partnership agreement is filed as Exhibit 3.2 to our Current Report on Form 8-K filed on November 21, 2016.
+We will not consider any nomination at the PAA Annual Meeting that does not meet the requirements set forth in our partnership agreement and PAGP's partnership agreement.
+Our partnership agreement is filed as Exhibit 3.1 to our Current Report on Form 8-K filed on October 12, 2017, and PAGP's partnership agreement is filed as Exhibit 3.2 to our Current Report on Form 8-K filed on November 21, 2016, as amended by Amendment No. 1, filed as Exhibit 3.1 to PAGP's Current Report on Form 8-K filed on April 9, 2020.